-Victoria Kitanov is a Sydney-based artist and portrait sculptor with a love of lifelong learning, a passion for art, and a fascination with Australian maritime heritage.
+Multi-International and Local Award-winning Sydney-based artist and portrait sculptor, Victoria Kitanov has a love of lifelong learning, a passion for art, and a fascination with Australian maritime heritage.
 There is a storytelling quality to Victoria’s works on paper which demonstrates her strong drawing skills and roots in the field of illustration.

 Victoria’s creative career commenced in commercial art and graphic design before moving into the publishing world as an illustrator for Ashton Scholastic in the early 1980s.

 Going freelance in 1984 launched Victoria’s career as a children’s book illustrator with Arabella the Smallest Girl in the World by Mem Fox (1985), and The Terrible Wild Grey Hairy Thing by Jean Chapman (1986).

 Between 1990 – 1997 Victoria was nominated by Angus & Robertson Publishers as the approved re-illustrator of May Gibbs classic gumnut babies.
 During this period, Victoria also created hand-painted protoype figurines of Gibbs’ classic Gumnuts & Blossom babies and other merchandise to support the work of the charities nominated as beneficiaries to the May Gibbs™ legacy: The NSW Society for Crippled Children and The Spastic Centre of NSW (now The Northcott Society and The Cerebral Palsy Alliance respectively).